-Management Guru: Journal of Management Research'' September, 2017, Vol. V, Issue 8 ISSN 2319-2429
+Wanagement Guru: Journal of Management Research' September, 2017, Vol. V, Issue 8 ISSN 2319-2429

-The study of consumer behaviour is concerned with all aspects of purchasing behaviour the study of consumer behaviour is concerned with purchase consumption, evaluation and disposal from pre-purchase activities through to post-purchase consumption, evaluation and disposal activities.
-It is also concerned with all persons involved, either directly or indirectly, in activities and consumption activities including brand-influencers and opinion purchasing
+The study of consumer behaviour is concerned with all aspects of purchasing behaviour - from pre-purchase activities through to post-purchase consumption, evaluation and disposal from pre-purchase concerned with all persons involved, either directly or indirectly, in activities.
+It is also concerned with all persons involved, either directly or indirectly, in purchasing decisions and consumption activities including brand-influencers and opinion

-Research has shown that consumer behaviour is difficult to predict, even for the experts new field.
+Research has shown that consumer behaviour is difficult to predict, even for the experts in the field.
 Consumer behaviour influences the economical progress of the business and the country's economical growth.
 GDP gets affected due to this.
 Marketers, manufacturers, consumer services providers have to think on this issue and certain reforms should be brought in the marketing sector so that the consumer will get attracted to the market to purchase the products.
 Quality of the products is to be improved and prices are to be kept at lower basis.